khaiphong/mu/template/README.md

-Standardizing on ReactJS eco-system and PWA (Progressive Web App), we ride on <b>stable open-source tools</b> to create our own open-source ecosystem where normative intelligence of What Count at the first level of [ <b>Wu-Nien / Mindfulness / Awareness / Kiến Tánh</b> ] to be popularized as the target of an "<b>Awareness beyond the Seeing and Hearing</b>" of the five physical senses.
+Standardizing on ReactJS ecosystem and PWA (Progressive Web App), we ride on <b>stable open-source tools</b> to create our own open-source ecosystem where normative intelligence of What Count at the first level of [ <b>Wu-Nien / Mindfulness / Awareness / Kiến Tánh</b> ] to be popularized as the target of an "<b>Awareness beyond the Seeing and Hearing</b>" of the five physical senses.
 It is beyond all isms where past conflicting religions and cultures at binding Word/Image and clinging Thought are parts in univeral "<b>Harmonious Inner [ Peace / Melting Pot ]</b>" according to DISCOVERED and SHARED underlying natural laws in engaged living.

 Templates are available Web tools to communicate your important messages and trade marks at both specialized services and the ecosystem of Dependent Nature in both conflicting and No-Conflict Consciousness.
 Using the bootstrap provided by [Create React App](https://github.com/facebook/create-react-app), each template is a demonstrated Web technology with source codes you can easily reproduce from the bootstrap for your own usages.